meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 Remarks:

 - The first and second channels of the MPC3004 ADAC are connected to the current sensors of the power module.
 - The remaining channels of the ADAC are connected with the hall sensors of the motor.
-The Hall sensors signals connected between the motor and the analog motor drivers are intercepted following the yellow, green, blue, yellow, green, blue and closing with the ground,
+The Hall sensors signals connected between the motor and the analog motor drivers are intercepted following the yellow, green, blue, yellow, green, blue and closing with the ground.
 - The ground of the halls sensors outlet, is connected with the ground pin of the Motors hub ADAC module.
 - One pin from the 8-pin female header, is trimmed off to match the 7 input pins of the module.